dhaasler/madcuba-roi-import-tool/documentation.md

 ### Installation of tools

-Macros can also be installed as tools to make them appear on the Toolset of imageJ.
+Macros can also be installed as tools to have them appear on the Toolset of imageJ.
 There are several types of tools, but only two have been tested so far.

 The first type of tool is the Image Tool.
 These tools perform an action when clicking the image when said tool is selected on the Toolbar (e.g the Rectangle tool).
 Its macro name must end with "Tool - xxxxx", where xxxxx defines the icon for the tool.
 Documentation about the icon is available [here](https://imagej.net/ij/developer/macro/macros.html#icons).